If you’d like to export this presentation to a PDF, do the following

 LSRL <- lm(Income ~ HSGrad, data = state_30)

-summary(LSRL)Please complete the Class 19 Activity in Top Hat.
+summary(LSRL)Please complete the Class 19 Activity - SLR in Canvas.